Well-built user personas are a great guiding star for any communication-type of project. How can we extend their lifespan beyond normal use?

 There’s so much to gain from paying attention to how customers interact with your brand and having the means of attributing like behaviors with similar customer groups.
 These common groups are basically progressive, real-time personas.

 Serving customers and users relevantly and effectively based on a progressive understanding can lead to increasing engagement, activity, purchase and, most important of all, loyalty.

 I wrote this piece because I want to tell data-driven marketers that there’s so much more mileage they can get out of user personas.
 They get this mileage by adding user intent, through interactions and behaviors with content, to how they define personas.

-I’m attempting to serve the very persona that we built to serve during the kick-off for this blog.
-In other words, we started with a basic Research-Driven User Persona.
+I’m attempting to serve the very persona that we built during the kick-off for this blog.
+In other words, we started with a basic research-driven user persona.

 Modern sales and marketing teams typically have some kind of centralization of customer data and understanding.
 CRMs and support databases often keep all kinds of customer information for business reps to use to work more efficiently and customize sales and support experiences for customers.

 This is a prime scenario to incorporate a progressive, data-first user persona.